vnovick/whatsapp_workshop/WhatsappClone/Readme.md

 ## If cloning from step1 branch

-- npm install
-- react-native link
+- yarn
 - react-native run-android

+- yarn
+- cd ios && pod install && ../
+- react-native run-ios

 ## Add Navigation to your app.